inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 - `KeywordCF` for text that needs to be searchable **only** as "exact match" (e.g. search filters/facets).
 - `TextCF` for normal text, if you need to search as "exact match" (e.g. search filters/facets) pass `use_as_filter=True` as parameter.
 - `VocabularyCF` for controlled vocabularies.
-Note that it supports only generic vocabularies (e.g. _names_, _awards_, etc.).
-It cannot be linked to a custom field.
+Note that it supports only generic vocabularies.
+That is, _names_, _awards_, etc. cannot be linked to a custom field.
 - `ISODateStringCF` date strings in ISO format (`YYYY-MM-DD`).
 - `EDTFDateStringCF` date string in extended date time format, i.e. _DATE_ or _DATE/DATE_ where _DATE_ is `YYYY` or `YYYY-MM` or `YYYY-MM-DD`.
 - `BooleanCF` for boolean values (True/False).